adap/flower/doc/source/how-to-upgrade-to-flower-1.13.rst

 Depending on your Flower version, you can run your simulation as follows:

-- for Flower versions 1.11 and onwards, run ``flwr run`` in CLI.
+- For Flower versions 1.11 and onwards, run ``flwr run`` in CLI.
-- for Flower versions between 1.8 to 1.10, run |flower_simulation_link|_ in CLI and
+- For Flower versions between 1.8 to 1.10, run |flower_simulation_link|_ in CLI and
   point to the ``server_app`` / ``client_app`` object in the code instead of executing the Python script.
 In the code snippet below, there is an example (assuming the ``server_app`` and ``client_app`` objects are in a ``sim.py`` module).
-- for Flower versions before 1.8, run the Python script directly.
+- For Flower versions before 1.8, run the Python script directly.

 .. code-block:: bash
     :emphasize-lines: 2